 We recommend reading: Tips to Enjoy a Full and Satisfying Sex Life Now

 Avoid negative thinking

-Are you ready to resolve this?
-Get informed, follow our recommendations, and see your gynecologist.
+Are you ready to solve this issue?
+Get informed, follow our recommendations, and go see your gynecologist.